shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 ***answer:***

-5. Which item was the most popular for each customer?
+6. **Which item was purchased first by the customer after they became a member?**

 ***query:***